 Andrew Merluzzi — Certified Master Gardener, UMD Extension

 Every project starts with the site — its soil, its light, its water, its history.
-From there, we design plant communities that belong, and we can help you build and maintain them for the long run.
+From there, I design plant communities that belong, and I can help you build and maintain them for the long run.
 A thoughtful design is a one-time cost that prevents years of expensive mistakes — plants that die in the wrong spot, shrubs that get demolished by deer or groundhogs, or an expensive patio that doesn't serve your needs.
 Every garden is different, so the figures below are starting points; you'll always get a clear quote before any work begins.

-from $150
+$150

 Whether you have a specific project in mind or just want to talk about what's possible for your site, I'd like to hear from you.